 Fortnite Unveils New Chapter After Two-Day 'Black Hole' Shutdown

-For roughly 36 hours, players who logged into Fortnite, the wildly popular online battle royale video game, were greeted by a black hole that shut down the game itself.
+For roughly 36 hours, players who logged into Fortnite, the wildly popular online battle royal video game, were greeted by a black hole that shut down the game itself.
 But on Tuesday morning, it returned as Fortnite Chapter 2, giving its fans a new map and tweaking how they play the game.

 The black hole marked the end of Fortnite's first chapter, which was split into 10 distinct seasons.
 The two-year storyline came to an end Sunday, as rockets caused a virtual black hole that sucked in the game's map and screens — along with players and the trademark Battle Bus.